ObengKojo23/Northwind-Business-Analysis-Project/README.md

 ![q10 image](./images/q10.png)

 #### Output Explanation:
-This query calculates the customer retention rate over a given period by analyzing the frequency of orders placed by each customer.
-It begins by creating a common table expression (`CustomerOrders`) that counts the total number of orders for each customer in the `Orders` table.
-Then, in the main query, it determines the percentage of customers who have placed more than one order (indicating retained customers) by dividing the count of such customers by the total number of customers, and formatting the result as a percentage.
+I used this query to calculate the customer retention rate over a given period by analyzing the frequency of orders placed by each customer.
+I began by creating a common table expression (`CustomerOrders`) that counts the total number of orders for each customer in the `Orders` table.
+I then used it in the main to determine the percentage of customers who have placed more than one order (indicating retained customers) by dividing the count of such customers by the total number of customers and finally formatting the result as a percentage.

-#### Key Insights:
+#### 🌟Key Insights:
-- The retention rate over the specified period is high, with `98.88%` of customers placing multiple orders.
+- The customer retention rate is high, with `98.88%` of customers placing multiple orders.
-- A high retention rate indicates that Northwind has strong customer loyalty and repeat purchasing behavior, suggesting satisfaction with the products and services offered.
+- The high retention rate indicates that Northwind has strong customer loyalty and repeat purchasing behavior.
+This may suggest satisfaction with the products, services offered and other factors.
-- This insight could support efforts to enhance customer lifetime value by focusing on personalized promotions, loyalty programs, or incentives to maintain and further improve retention.
+- This insight could be leveraged to enhance customer lifetime value by focusing on personalized promotions, loyalty programs, or incentives to maintain or further improve the retention rate.

-#### Recommendation:
+#### 📌Recommendation:
-Implement a **Customer Loyalty Program** to incentivize repeat purchases and increase customer engagement.
+Northwind should implement (if not already) or improve their **Customer Loyalty Program** to incentivize repeat purchases and increase customer engagement.

-#### Impact Analysis:
+#### 💥Impact Analysis:
-- **Boost Customer Lifetime Value**: Rewards for frequent purchases can increase average revenue per customer.
+- *Boost Customer Lifetime Value*: Rewards to customers for thier frequent purchases can increase average revenue per customer.
-- **Enhance Brand Loyalty**: A loyalty program strengthens customer commitment and retention.
+- *Enhance Brand Loyalty*: A loyalty program strengthens customer commitment and retention.
-- **Drive Revenue Growth**: Incentives for repeat purchases can increase order frequency and size.
+- *Drive Revenue Growth*: Incentives for repeat purchases can increase order frequency and size.

 ---